Central West 28-day Rainfall Forecast

 50% to 75%

 The hemispheric long wave pattern has been relatively fast moving in recent weeks.
-There are four main troughs.
-Currently the most significant troughs are near the longitudes of the Indian Ocean, eastern Australia, the southeast Pacific, and South America.
+There are five main troughs.
+Currently the most significant troughs are near the longitudes of South Africa, Western Australia, eastern Australia, New Zealand, and South America.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 9 August to 13 August, 13 August to 17 August, and 30 August to 3 September.
-Rain events originating in the tropics and moving south are possible about 25 August to 29 August.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 9 December to 13 December, 23 December to 27 December, and 5 January to 9 January.
+Rain events originating in the tropics and moving south are possible about 7 December to 11 December, 27 December to 31 December, and 3 January to 7 January.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.